- Home

 Community Garden at a Glance

-- Gardeners' plant and harvest for their own purposes
+- Gardeners' plant and harvest for their own purposes.

-- Gardeners are required to utilize organic, sustainable and earth friendly methods
+- Gardeners are required to utilize organic, sustainable and earth friendly methods.

-- Water is provided
+- Water is provided.

 - In collaboration with the City of Liberty, the garden has grown to include a Giving Grove Orchard.
-The initial 14 fruit trees were planted in Nov.
-2016.
+The initial 14 fruit trees were planted in November 2016.

-History
+Community Garden History

 In April 2014, Liberty Parks and Recreation staff, community volunteers and representatives from The Giving Grove changed the landscape of Ruth Moore Park by planting 14 fruit trees, raspberry and strawberry plants.